A. David’s anger at Nabal.

 1. (36-38) God strikes Nabal dead.

 Now Abigail went to Nabal, and there he was, holding a feast in his house, like the feast of a king.
 And Nabal’s heart was merry within him, for he was very drunk; therefore she told him nothing, little or much, until morning light.
 So it was, in the morning, when the wine had gone from Nabal, and his wife had told him these things, that his heart died within him, and he became like a stone.
-Then it came about, after about ten days, that the LORD struck Nabal, and he died.
+Then it happened, after about ten days, that the LORD struck Nabal, and he died.

 a.
 There he was, holding a feast in his house: Nabal lived up to his name; he was a fool.
 His life was in imminent danger – his wife knew it, all his servants knew it, but he didn’t know it.
-He eats and gets drunk as if all were fine, and didn’t have a care in the world.
+He eats and gets drunk as if all were fine, and he didn’t have a care in the world.

 i.
 In this regard, Nabal is a picture of the sinner who goes on rejecting God without regard to God’s coming judgment.
 David certainly would have killed Nabal and it is certain that God will judge the sinner who continues to reject Him.